Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 layout: post
 ---

+The code used for making the plots and the regressions can be found [here](https://github.com/Jrmy-rbr/COVID-19-the-missing-ones/blob/master/final/COVID19_final.ipynb)

 In the COVID-19 pandemic, one interesting quantity one might want to estimate is the proportion $$p_{nd}$$ of infected people that are *not detected* by the tests (on a given date or period of time).
 We can, for that,